LucasMirandaVS/LucasMirandaVS/README.md

 ### Welcome!

-I'm a Data Engineer with over 4 years of experience in data analysis, modeling, and machine learning, always focused on delivering insights and building scalable solutions.
+I'm a Data Engineer with experience in data analysis, modeling, and machine learning, always focused on delivering insights and building scalable solutions.
 I have proven international experience, having worked with global teams and cross-cultural projects that demanded strong communication, adaptability, and an understanding of diverse business contexts.

 Here you’ll find a mix of projects related to economics, data engineering, analytics, and machine learning.
 From ETL pipelines and automation to predictive models and business-oriented analyses.